nmfs-ost/ss3-ssi/releases/ss_gui_readme.txt

 ss_gui_readme.txt

-        Stock Synthesis ver 3.30 GUI Interface ver 3.3.13.05
+        Stock Synthesis ver 3.30 GUI Interface ver 3.3.13.06
         ----------------------------------------------------

-This GUI is created to display input to the Stock Synthesis application, allow for changes to the data, run the executable, and display results.
+This GUI is created to display input to the Stock Synthesis application, versions 3.30.13 and 3.30.14.
+It allows the user to change the data, run the executable, and display results.

-Currently, the only results displayed are the files warnings.sso and echoinput.sso and the TIME-SERIES charts from Report.sso.
+Currently, the only results displayed are the TIME-SERIES charts from Report.sso, files warnings.sso, and echoinput.sso.

 Built on Windows 10 using MinGW 5.3 with Qt 5.12